 State of Hawaii Department of the Attorney General, Crime Prevention and Justice Assistance Division

-Grants starting at $25,000 to Hawaii county and State government agencies for a broad range of projects to enhance the criminal justice system and reduce crime.
-This program supports all criminal justice system components, such as courts, treatment, corrections, multi-jurisdictional gang and drug task forces, and justice information sharing initiatives.
+Grants starting at $25,000 to Hawaii County and State government agencies for a broad range of projects to enhance the criminal justice system and reduce crime.
+Funding is intended for the support of all criminal justice system components, such as courts, treatment, corrections, multi-jurisdictional gang and drug task forces, and justice information sharing initiatives.

 Federal funds must be used to supplement existing funds for program activities and cannot replace or supplant nonfederal funds that have been appropriated for the same purpose.

-Applications must fall under one of six authorized JAG program areas:
+Applications must fall under one of seven authorized JAG Federal program areas:

-Applications should also focus on the following priority areas:
+Applications should also focus on the following State priority areas:

--Reducing juvenile offenses utilizing a coordinated response; or
+- Reducing juvenile offenses utilizing a coordinated response

 GrantWatch ID#: 170494

-Applicants may apply for a maximum of 12 months of funding per project.
+Applicants may apply for a maximum of 10 months of funding.

-Funds are anticipated to be available starting January 1, 2018.
-Earlier start dates may be negotiated if needed.
+Funds are anticipated to be available starting March 1, 2019.

-Applicants are limited to State and county government agencies and applications related to criminal justice functions and support.
+Applicants are limited to State and county government agencies and applications related to improving the effectiveness and efficiency of criminal justice systems, processes, and procedures.

-Government agencies can partner with non-governmental agencies if both determine that such partnership is mutually beneficial and supports a JAG program area.
-However, the applying agency and hence the fiscal and program agent must be a government agency.
+Government agencies can partner with non-governmental agencies if both determine that such partnership is mutually beneficial and supports a JAG Federal Program Area and a State Priority Area.
+However, the applying agency, and hence the fiscal and program agent must be a government agency.

 As in past years, all applications must be submitted through the agency head – e.g., director, chief of police, prosecuting attorney, administrative director of the courts, etc. If an agency submits more than one application, the agency must rank the applications from high to low priority with “1” being the highest priority.